mbencik/Rust-learning/FS_error_system/Error propagation pitfalls.md

 In this document the goal is to adress the error propagation, error handling, nonsense with the documentation and problems with the explanations.

-**```Box<dyn Error>```** is hit early, the reason is in my case that just wanted to open a file and read it, sounds logical.
-Right?
-Welll not so fasst in rust those two thigs produce different types of error which in turn if you want ot propagate the need special care.
-This is when **```Box<dyn Error>```**, but in the official documentation there is no definitive guidance what should happen if we need to handle multiple diffenrent errors and return the ```Result<>``` type.
-And this happens pritty much right away.
-Now I have some experience with programming in C/C++ but there the idea is different there one gives or handles a type here one handles a Trait.
-Now this is no type, but a type/struct inherits the trait but the trait does not have variables butr it has methods which on it self is very confusing.

 First the